Bladder cancer

 • pain or a burning sensation when passing urine

-These symptoms are much more likely to be caused by other conditions rather than cancer.
+These symptoms are much more likely to be caused by conditions other than cancer.
 For example a urine infection, particularly if you do not have blood in your urine.
-For men, the symptoms could be caused by an enlarged prostate gland.
+For men, the symptoms could be caused by an enlarged

 Other symptoms

-You might have other symptoms if bladder cancer is locally advanced or has spread to other parts of the body (advanced bladder cancer).
+You might have other symptoms if your bladder cancer has spread to other parts of the body (advanced bladder cancer).
 These include:

 • weight loss for no reason

-• pain in your back, lower tummy or bones
+• pain in your back, lower tummy (abdomen) or bones

 • feeling tired and unwell